 - Annual Fees: ₹4,50,000

-- Highlights: NAAC ‘A+’ grade deemed university with modern labs and clinical facilities.
+- Highlights: Deemed university with strong academic reputation and modern facilities.

 - Annual Fees: ₹5,50,000

-- Highlights: Renowned private institution with excellent placement support and PG opportunities.
+- Highlights: Well-known private institution with advanced infrastructure.

 - Annual Fees: ₹3,75,000